james-haddock/book-sync/README.md

 - Text scaling for accessibility
 - Dynamically reflows content based on viewport size
 - Dark mode based on user system settings
+- Lazy loading of imagery to fetch content only when it's about to come into the viewport.

 ## Prerequisites